Skip to Content

 • Tap “Update.”

-• Turn on mobile data, open the Telegram app, and verify it connects this time.
+• Turn on the cellular data, open the Telegram app, and verify if this fixes the issue.

 Reset Your Phone